-- they do not modify the lazy behaviour of a program - whenever some part of a data structure is evaluated and this part violates an asserted property, this is promptly reported to the programmer - assertions are implemented as a library and do not need any compiler or run-time modifications; the only extension to Haskell 98 used for the implementation are unsafePerformIO and IORefs.
+- They do not modify the lazy behaviour of a program. - Whenever some part of a data structure is evaluated and this part violates an asserted property, this is promptly reported to the programmer. - Assertions are implemented as a library and do not need any compiler or run-time modifications; the only extension to Haskell 98 used for the implementation are unsafePerformIO and IORefs.

-In Sections 2 to 5 we explain how to use our pattern logic by means of several examples.
-In Section 6 we outline how the implementation works.
-In Section 7 we discuss related work, and close in Section 8.
+In Sections 2 to 5 we explain how to use our pattern logic by means of examples.
+Section 6 outlines how the implementation works.
+In Section 7 we discuss related work and we close in Section 8.